CECILIA: Gas-Phase Physical Conditions and Multi-Element Chemistry at Cosmic Noon: Chemical Abundance Trends at Cosmic Noon

 In general, it is challenging to apply the direct abundance method at solar O/H, as metal CEL emission is the dominant cooling mechanism in the ISM.
 As metallicity increases, collisional excitation from free electrons and spontaneous emission from the abundant metals acts to remove energy from the gas and significantly lower the overall temperature of the ISM.
 At these low \te, emission from metal fine-structure lines in the infrared becomes more significant as the intensity of the optical CELs decreases \citep{dopita2003}.
 The decrease in intensity is especially notable for the optical \te-sensitive auroral lines, which originate from energy levels with high excitation energies ranging from 3.36 eV for \siii$\lambda$6314 to 5.35 eV for \oiii$\lambda$4364.
 Even from large samples of metal-rich nebulae in the local Universe, there are relatively few \hii\ regions with direct-method 12+log(O/H)$\geq$8.69 dex \citep[see compilation and discussion in][]{mendez-delgado2024}.
 Given these trends, it is notable that roughly a quarter of the CECILIA galaxies with direct O/H, including two with multiple \te\ measurements, show O/H consistent with the solar abundance ratio.

 To assess if the direct O/H measurements are consistent with the physical conditions and emission line properties of the CECILIA galaxies, we first consider the \te\ distributions plotted in Figure \ref{fig:to2ts3}.
 The median \te\oii\ measured in the CECILIA galaxies is 10700 K, similar to the \te\oii\ measured in the metal-rich CHAOS \hii\ regions and less than the \te\oii\ measured in the metal-poor EELGs at \emph{z}$=$0.
 We then compare the O/H abundances from the CECILIA and CHAOS samples to determine if CECILIA is offset to higher metallicities than anticipated from the \te\ distribution.
-Considering the CHAOS \hii\ regions with \te\oii\ $=$ 10700$\pm$500 K, the average 12+log(O/H) in the 20 regions is 8.38 dex with a standard deviation of 0.15 dex.
-This is comparable with the average 12+log(O/H) in the CECILIA galaxies, 8.28 dex, indicating that the combination of optical CELs and direct \te\ produces O/H that is consistent with nebulae of similar \te\ conditions.
+Considering the CHAOS \hii\ regions with \te\oii\ $=$ 10700$\pm$500 K, the average 12+log(O/H) in the 24 regions is 8.41 dex with a standard deviation of 0.14 dex.
+This is comparable with the average 12+log(O/H) in the CECILIA galaxies, 8.29 dex, indicating that the combination of optical CELs and direct \te\ produces O/H that is consistent with nebulae of similar \te\ conditions.

-Next, we reproduce the N2-BPT in the right panel of Figure \ref{fig:oh_n2bpt}, where we have focused on the \te\ sample and color-coded each point by the direct O/H. The observed trend matches the expected behavior of galaxies in this line ratio diagram, which is sensitive to ionization, total O/H, and the relative abundance of N/O. At low-O/H, the highly-ionized gas cools via \oiii$\lambda$5008 emission and results in large \oiii/H$\beta$, while low N abundance and weak low-ionization emission lines produce in low \nii/H$\alpha$.
+Next, we reproduce the N2-BPT in the right panel of Figure \ref{fig:oh_n2bpt}, where we have focused on the \te\ sample and color-coded each point by the direct O/H. The observed trend matches the expected behavior of galaxies in this line ratio diagram, which is sensitive to ionization, total O/H, and the relative abundance of N/O. At low-O/H, the highly-ionized gas cools via \oiii$\lambda$5008 emission and results in large \oiii/H$\beta$, while low N abundance and weak low-ionization emission lines result in low \nii/H$\alpha$.
 As metallicity increases, so too do the available coolants in the form of O and secondary N, while the hardness of the ionizing spectrum decreases.
 This combination leads to lower \oiii/H$\beta$ as \nii/H$\alpha$ increases.
-In CECILIA, the galaxies with log(\nii/H$\alpha$) $< -$1.0 have average 12+log(O/H) of 8.04 and 8.48 dex, respectively, in qualitative agreement with the predicted evolution in the BPT diagram.
+In CECILIA, the galaxies with log(\nii/H$\alpha$) $< -$1.0 have average 12+log(O/H) of 8.02 and 8.48 dex, respectively, in qualitative agreement with the predicted evolution in the BPT diagram.
+Finally, an evolution in O/H is expected from the mass-metallicity relation \citep[MZR,][]{lequeux1979,tremonti2004}.
+The average stellar masses of the CECILIA galaxies with 12+log(O/H) $>$ 8.5 dex and $<$ 7.5 dex are log(M$_*$/M$_\odot$) $=$ 9.9 and 9.3, respectively.
+This is in qualitative agreement with the trends of other high-\emph{z} galaxies \citep[e.g.,][]{erb2006metal,sanders2021,strom2022,curti2024}, although we defer a detailed study of the MZR at Cosmic Noon for a future work \citep[see][]{raptis2025b}.